ignaprados/AboutMe/README.md

 About me 👻:

-- 📚 I’m in my last year of High school.
+- 📚 I’m in my first year of Informatic Engineering.
 - 💻 I’m currently learning Web and mobile development.
-- 💬 Ask me about HTML5, CSS3 and JavaScript.
+- 💬 Ask me about my projects!
-- 📫 How to reach me: @ignaprados at Instagram, Ignacio Prados at LinkedIn.
+- 📫 How to reach me: ignacioprados.ip@gmail.com
 - ⚡ I love learning new things and exploring new technologies.

 CONTACT ME: